1. Introduction to Kenmore Machines

 Lubrication Intervals:

-- Take-Up Lever: Lubricate both the top and sides, cycling the lever by hand to distribute oil evenly.
+- Take-Up Lever: Lubricate top and sides; cycle by hand to distribute.

-- Hook Race Area: Clean thoroughly every 10 hours of sewing to remove lint and debris.
-No oil is needed here—just a good brush-out.
+- Hook Race Area: Clean thoroughly every 10 hours; no oil needed.

 Cleaning Protocols:

-- Bobbin Area: Remove the bobbin case and sweep away lint and stray threads with a lint brush.
-Pay special attention to the feed dogs and shuttle hooks.
+- Bobbin Area: Remove the bobbin case and sweep lint; focus on feed dogs and shuttle hooks.

-- Always unplug your machine before any cleaning or servicing—no exceptions!
+Safety First: Always unplug the machine before cleaning or servicing.

-- After initial cleaning, apply 1–2 drops of oil per bearing, then repeat after every 8–10 hours of use.
+Oiling Frequency: After initial cleaning, apply 1–2 drops per bearing; repeat every 8–10 hours of use.

 Electronic Component Preservation:

-- C-Board Fuses: Check for blown fuses and replace as needed.
+- C-Board Fuses: Check and replace if blown.

 - Motor Brushes: Clean with 220–600 grit sandpaper; replace if worn.